 Inside the Palace, you’ll use the official audio guide to explore the State Rooms, decorated in the sumptuous Belle Époque style of creams, reds, and golds so popular in the late 19th century.
 Some parts of the Palace date from long before this, as far back as the early 1700s, but as a living, breathing home for Britain’s monarchy, Buckingham Palace has grown and adapted over the centuries.
 You’ll get a sense of this as you explore, seeing a mixture of the old and the new.
 The sections of Buckingham Palace that open to the public during the summer months, and which you’ll have a chance to explore, are the State Rooms, used for entertaining.

 Every year one of the State Rooms hosts a special exhibition.
 Previous exhibitions have included the Queen’s wedding dress, the Queen’s evening gowns and jewels, and a room fully prepared for an official Royal banquet, complete with endless tables and extravagant place settings.

-With heads full of coronations, Royal weddings and banquets, we’ll leave Buckingham Palace for a short walk to a nearby hotel – one of the most prestigious in London.
+With heads full of coronations, Royal weddings, and banquets, we’ll leave Buckingham Palace for a short walk to a nearby venue – one of the most prestigious in London.
 You’ll still have your expert guide on hand so you’ll hear more tales about the monarchy as you travel, from the tragic story of Princess Diana to the much-celebrated wedding of her son Prince William.